Beaulieu means ‘beautiful place’ and our gardens aim to live up to that name!

 Tickets & Information

-Your admission ticket includes entry to all the Beaulieu attractions, including Palace House & Gardens, The National Motor Museum, World of Top Gear, Beaulieu Abbey and more.
+Your admission ticket includes entry to all the Beaulieu attractions, including Palace House & Gardens, The National Motor Museum, Beaulieu Abbey, Little Beaulieu and more.

 Seasonal Guide